 Design elements define a community and the fulfillment of The Plan is achievable by emphasizing certain community design values while leaving other design decisions up to the property owners.
 Supporting and maintaining good design also requires sound management.
-Therefore, developments must include interim and final property management plans with all development proposals.
-Community Design Values will apply to design elements such as community entryways, major roadways, subdivision perimeters, subdivision entryways, internal fencing, connectivity throughways, park improvements, open space, internal roadway design, residential lot layout, landscaping, setbacks, and commercial architecture.
+Therefore, developments must include interim and final property management plans with all development proposals.Community Design Values will apply to design elements such as community entryways, major roadways, subdivision perimeters, subdivision entryways, internal fencing, connectivity throughways, park improvements, open space, internal roadway design, residential lot layout, landscaping, setbacks, and commercial architecture.
 Each zoning has different design values and will be discussed in later portions of The Plan (pgs 15-19).
-These limited Community Design Values are also described in the accompanying Land Use Codes.
-In addition to the Design Values located in the Land Use Code, the Corridor Planning or Design Overlays provide additional control to certain areas of Town.
+These limited Community Design Values located in the Land Use Code, the Corridor Planning or Design Overlays provide additional control to certain areas of Town.
 Intergovernmental agreements with neighboring communities help to coordinate design at the intersection of jurisdictions or along major shared corridors.